reab5555/Entity-Reputation-Profiler/README.md

 ## Examples:
 ### Example 1: 'iPhone 15 Pro Max'
-Let's demonstrate the work of the tool through analyzing and creating a profile for a product like the iPhone 15 Pro Max.
-First, we will extract tweets containing the keyword iPhone 15 Pro Max.
-The API uses queries, which means the keyword should be written in this way: 'iPhone-15-Pro-Max'.
-After that, we will specify the time period from which we would like to retrieve the tweets, for example, a start date of 2023-09-01 and an end date of 2024-01-01.
-In addition we would like to retrieve tweets with a minimum of 10 Favorites (likes) to limit our search to more popular tweets.
-We also want to specify which word we want to exclude or don't want to appear in the tweets, for example we don't want the word 'Lightroom' to appear so that tweets talking about photo editing won't be extracted as it is not relevant for profiling criticisms and praisings - we want tweets that talk about the device itself.
-In this example we extracted a relatively small number of tweets for iPhone-15-Pro-Max (about 4400 tweets for the specified date period).
-Let's check the data we have extracted so far.
-We will load them into a graph referring to some of the features:

 <p align="center">
   <img src="assets/iphone-15-pro-max_twitter_fetch - Emotions.png" alt="Alt text for image1" width="800"/>
 </p>

 In this example, we see the plotting of four different emotions (anticipation, curiosity, anger, and happiness). emotions are rated from 0 to 100.
 A notable peak in 'anticipation' is observed around the date labeled as iPhone 15 Release Date, which coincides with what one would expect around a product launch.
 The 'happiness' line also shows a peak around this date, suggesting positive reception.
 In contrast, 'anger' shows relatively lower levels throughout, with some small peaks that do not coincide with the release date.
 'Curiosity' exhibits peaks both before and after the release date, suggesting that interest spikes occurred at multiple points, possibly due to announcements or other related news events.
 Overall, the graph suggests that anticipation and happiness were the dominant emotions expressed in relation to the iPhone 15 Pro Max around its release, with anticipation being the strongest emotion on average.
 Curiosity had a moderate presence throughout, with peaks at various points, while anger was the least expressed emotion according to this analysis.

 <p align="center">
   <img src="assets/Screenshot 2024-01-17 194152.png" alt="Alt text for image1" width="850"/>
 </p>

 This examplary output report is a detailed profile or summary of the clusters and their criticisms related to the iPhone 15 Pro Max, categorized by specific aspects or features, each followed by a count of mentions.

 <p align="center">
   <img src="assets/iphone-15-pro-max_twitter_fetch_clustered - problems_by_date.png" alt="Alt text for image1" width="850"/>
 </p>

-The graph provided above is a timeline analysis of criticism related to the iPhone 15 Pro Max, mapped against specific dates.
-Axis Description: The X-axis represents time with dates formatted as MM/DD/YYYY.
-The Y-axis lists different categories of criticism clusters with exemplary summaries of issues associated with the iPhone 15 Pro Max, which are grouped into clusters of similar complaints or experiences.
-Each box on the Y-axis seems to correspond to a distinct criticism topic, with related subtopics or specific issues mentioned below the main category title.

-Data Representation: The timeline uses a box plot-like representation to show the concentration and spread of criticisms over time.
-Each box extends from the earliest to the latest date where criticisms were observed, with the line inside the box likely representing the median date.
-The "whiskers" extend to the dates with the least frequency of criticisms, while outliers are represented by individual dots beyond the whiskers.

 #### Insights:
 * Pre-Release Criticism: Some criticisms appear before the iPhone 15 release date, which could be related to leaks, rumors, or issues with previous models anticipated to persist in the new release.
 * Post-Release Criticism: There is a noticeable concentration of criticisms shortly after the release, possibly indicating that early adopters faced immediate issues with their devices.
 * Spread and Duration: The "Battery" cluster has the widest spread, indicating that these issues were reported over a longer time frame than others.
 In contrast, the "Galaxy" cluster is more concentrated, suggesting a shorter period of intense comparison with the Samsung Galaxy S23 Ultra.
 * Resolution of Issues: If the boxes represent a timeline of complaints, the absence of extended whiskers or outliers past certain dates might suggest that the issues were resolved or that complaints subsided over time.

 ### Example 2: 'Israel'
 We would like to examine the attitude towards Israel before and after the events of October 7th 2023.
 We extracted about 50,000 tweets containing the word 'Israel' in all possible languages for the date range from July to December 2023.
 Let's examine the following graph: